DaseinPhaos/alter-intro-std-rs/text/io-readme.md

 }
 ```

-This method is primarily used to incoperate with the formatting macros.
-It is rarelly called alone explicitly.
+This method is primarily used to incorporate with the formatting macros.
+It is rarely called alone explicitly.
 To write a formatted string into the sink, the `write!` macro should be preferred.

 Finally, there is: